unravelin/ravelinjs/README.md

   [`ravelin.core.id()`][ravelin.core.id] to send the device via your server.
 * `ravelinjs.setOrderId(orderId)` → Removed.

-### Upgrading to ravelinjs v1 from cdn.ravelin.net script snippet
+### Upgrading to RavelinJS v2 from cdn.ravelin.net script snippet

 If you previously used a snippet such as